makevoid/ring-open-uri-demo/Readme.md

 Then visit: http://localhost:3000

+(after you tested the app on your computer, then open the browser on your phone/tablet)

 There are two default acttions to see (I focused more on choosing and testing the gestures than the actual implementation):